ietf/id-guidelines/README.md

 If an Internet-Draft is prepared in XML, the tooling will ensure that required content is present, automatically provide selected boilerplate text, and handle the majority of formatting concerns.
-An Internet-Draft prepared as plain text requires more effort to ensure that the required content is present and in the right form.
+An Internet-Draft prepared as plain-text requires more effort to ensure that the required content is present and in the right form.

 As Internet-Drafts are inputs into what might eventually be published as